equilibr/emexpr/README.md

 It should be noted that this can, currently, be emulated by using user functions to perform the writes, as in `writeA(...expression...) + writeB(...expression...)`.

 Even if only a single expression is allowed writing to variables with a simple syntax can be beneficial for use cases such as dynamically provided user defined variable drivers, simple configuration scripts where each line is treated as an expression, etc...

+## Notes

+This project came to life after an attempt to remove `malloc` from the [tinyexpr](https://github.com/codeplea/tinyexpr) library.
+It was soon realized this would require a massive change and would actually defeat the purpose of that project.
+As a result the only thing shared with that library is the *expr* in the name.

+The code for the Pratt parser is a rewrite in C of the same algorithm implemented in C++ in one of my other projects.